 They can be used in many different ways such as holding small things, cutting, and splitting.
 Of course it depends on your skills and if you know how to use "the chopsticks".
 But the more chopsticks became popular the more the original way to employ them has changed.
 For example, it is also a perfect tool to fix your hair.
 The eating chopsticks became the hair chopsticks.
 Why not?
 They can truly be beautiful and it's only natural to feel like showing them.

-This is why you will surely like our selection of high quality, wood and bamboo chopsticks.
+This is why you will surely like our selection of high quality, wood and bamboo chopsticks and chopsticks rest.
 We chose for you some design related with Japanese culture and arts.
 You will feel like a part of Japan is in your hands.
+Also, we have a nice collection of ramen spoons (renge) and Japanese spoons for those who don't like using chospticks.

 You will want to show them, your friends will want them!